klippa-app/nativescript-http/README.md

 This let's the play store know the app can't be installed on anything lower than Android 5.

 ### If you do care about Android 4 users

-Luckily, OkHtpp has a [special support branch called okhttp_3.12.x](https://github.com/square/okhttp/tree/okhttp_3.12.x) for older devices, and because OkHttp is binary safe, which means all the methods have the same signature, we can just replace the version.
+Luckily, OkHtpp has a [special support branch called okhttp_3.12.x](https://github.com/square/okhttp/tree/okhttp_3.12.x) for older Android version, and because OkHttp is binary safe, which means all the methods have the same signature, we can just replace the version and everything just works™.

 #### I don't mind using an older OkHttp version

 If you don't mind everyone having an older OkHttp version, you can do the following easy™ fix:

 Edit the file `App_Resources/Android/app.gradle`, add the following lines: